 Driving Test Backlog Surpasses 600,000 – Why Can’t The DVSA Clear It?

-How Did the Backlog Reach 600,000?
+How Did the Driving Test Backlog Reach 600,000?

 Why Can’t the DVSA Clear the Backlog?

-Government Measures to Tackle the Backlog
+Government Measures to Reduce the Backlog

-• 10,000 extra tests per month – The DVSA is increasing availability to reduce waiting times.
+• 10,000 extra tests per month

 The Impact on Learner Drivers